How long have you had migraine and what type of migraine do you have?

 How do you stay positive living with migraine disease?

-Knowing that there are lots of people out there who also have migraines.
+Knowing that there are lots of people out there who also have migraine.
 I’m not alone and not suffering as badly or as regularly as others.
 I have a nice life, otherwise.

 How can migraine care improve in New Zealand?